sonamsharma27/MyRoboFriends/README.md

 Clone this repository.
-Open bash terminal, type: npm install and then type npm start to open the webapp.
+Open bash terminal, type "npm install" and then type "npm start" to open the webapp.